lonyelon/ktl/README.md

 KTL is a command-line tool for plaintext fitness, weight and nutrition tracking.
 It supports both strength and cardio exercises.

+KTL comes in two separate modules, `ktl-query`, which handles the backend conversion from the YAML journal into a `sqlite3` database, and `ktl-web`, which server a website that can query set database.

 ## Example YAML journal

 ```yaml